coolzz27/how-to-/ssh/server-automatically-sync-time.md

 ## Solution

+1. Copy public key to the server to enable passwordless SSH login.

+    ```bash
+    ssh-copy-id user@hostname
+    ```

-1. SSH to the server and install `ntpdate`.
+2. SSH to the server and install `ntpdate`.
 If the server has no Internet access, we can use an Android phone and a USB cable to share the Internet connection with the server (search for "USB网络共享" or "USB tethering" in phone settings).

     ```bash
     sudo apt-get install ntpdate
     ```

-2. Edit sudoers file on the server to allow running `date` command without password.
+3. Edit sudoers file on the server to allow running `date` command without password.

     ```bash
     sudo visudo